ShizukaDonaghue/luve/TESTING.md

 * **_As a Business Owner/Staff, I can receive an email when a query is posted via the contact form so that I can respond to their query in a timely manner._**

-    When a query is submitted via the Contact page, an email is set to the business owner or staff to notifying them of the new messasge.
-This email includes the message and contact details from the customer.
+    When a query is submitted via the Contact page, an email is sent to the business owner or staff to notify them of the new messages.
+This email includes the message and contact details of the customer.

     <img src="docs/images/testing/query-email-to-store.png" width=330>

 * **_As a Site User, I can see error messages when submitting the contact form so that I can understand how the errors can be resolved._**

-    If there are errors in the contact form, error messages are displayed to the user explaing the errors.
+    If there are errors in the contact form, error messages are displayed to the user explaining the errors.
 The form is fully validated and does not submit with invalid data.

     <img src="docs/images/testing/contact-form-error.png" width=700>